AnxoBel/rendertron/README.md

 ## How to use it

-Create on root directory a file called `cookies.json`.
+Create in the main directory a file called `cookies.json`.
 It expects a list of objects that follow the [Puppeteer specification](https://github.com/puppeteer/puppeteer/blob/v1.17.0/docs/api.md#pagesetcookiecookies).
 For example:

 ```
 [